AugustGitHub11/AWS_Fullstack_Event_RSVP/README.md

 **Database**: MySQL(RDS) + DynamoDB
 **Host**: S3 + CloudFront

-This is the website: https://d2b5xgstysj910.cloudfront.net/
+This is the website: https://d2b5xgstysj910.cloudfront.net/ (Currently down due to high cost on the relational database)